 Why CAC, LTV, and Churn Matter for SaaS Growth

 These three metrics answer a fundamental question: can you profitably acquire and retain customers?
-Each one tells part of the story, but the real insight comes from understanding how they relate to each other.
+Each one tells part of the story, but the real insight comes from understanding how they relate to each other, especially when you bring in fractional CFO leadership for SaaS growth to help interpret and act on them.

-• LTV: Reveals the total value each customer delivers over their lifetime with your company
+- LTV: Reveals the total value each customer delivers over their lifetime with your company; understanding customer LTV is essential for assessing profitability and guiding growth strategies in SaaS businesses

 When you’re deciding whether to hire another salesperson, increase ad spend, or adjust pricing, CAC, LTV, and churn provide the foundation for that decision.
 Investors scrutinize them closely because they reveal whether growth is sustainable or just expensive.
 A company growing 100% year-over-year looks impressive until you realize they’re spending $2 to acquire every $1 of customer value.